MichaelCampos-eng/WorkSamples/README.md

 ## Parser/Decoder ##
 <p> Club: Calsol, solar panel competitive car team at University of California, Berkeley (October, 2022) <br>
 Program Director: William Ang <br>
 Description: Part of an Android debugger app for car, used Java to parse C header files in order to map variables and structures to a can ID and construct a decoder for every declaration.
 Goal was to make an intuitive tool to decode a payload, an array of bytes, and return accurate data.
-Learned to use IAST Eclipse and worked with constructive feedback through code reviews on github. </p>
+Learned to use IAST Eclipse and worked with constructive feedback through code reviews on github.
+Heavy emphasis on clean code and easy to use tool.</p>

 BLE Telemetry Repo: <br>
 Github Files https://github.com/CalSol/BleTelemetryApp/tree/main/app/src/main/java/com/example/bottomnav <br>